 How do you grow in the face of prejudice?

 I have come to believe that all I can do is attempt to change others’ opinions of me, and me alone, through my actions.
 I choose not to be a spokesperson for the masses.
 My message is how I overcame adversity through hard work, perseverance and resilience.
 You must be comfortable in your own skin and attempt to treat everyone the way you wish to be treated.

-Nia Brown is the editorial assistant for Toastmaster magazine.
+Nia Brown is a former editorial assistant of the Toastmaster magazine.